Jahanvi008/InvoiceGenerator/README.md

 # React Invoice Generator
 https://all-invoice-generator.netlify.app/

 This is a web application built with React.js and Vite, designed to help users generate invoices for items and services.
 It offers a user-friendly interface for adding company and customer details, creating itemized invoices, and generating downloadable PDF invoices.
-The app is styled with Tailwind CSS and DaisyUI, utilizes React Router for page navigation, and uses ag-Grid React for displaying invoice details.
+The app is styled with Tailwind CSS and DaisyUI, utilizes React Router for page navigation and uses ag-Grid React for displaying invoice details.
 It also integrates jspdf and jspdf-autotable for PDF generation and enforces code quality standards with ESLint and Prettier.
 Deployment is made easy with Netlify.

 ## Project Background